TheVisualHub/DrugHunting/TheRoyalGamble/README.md

 🎲 The Royal Gamble Lite is a cheminformatics pipeline for crafting novel three-ring linear molecules using controlled stochasticity.
 Inspired by the univeral principles of randomness — and a dash of casino bluffing — this cutting-edge approach generates combinatorial molecules with optional chiral centers, random ring assembly, and structural-based filters.

-This is the Lite version: streamlined, experimental, and designed for fast exploration.
+This is the Lite version of the code: streamlined and designed for fast exploration.

-🚀 Features
+## 🚀 Main Features

     🎲 Stochastic ring assembly from a curated pool of aromatic and heterocyclic rings.